 -- Big Innovations Question the Status Quo.
 How Do You Ask the Right Questions?, Warren Berger, FastCompany's FastCoDesign, March 2011

-I used to be so astonished when (several years ago) Ryan and Sara would play these elaborate "story games" in which the absolutely surreal, impractical, wacky imaginative was incorporated fluidly and magically along with elements of mundane, pragmatic reality.
+I used to be so astonished when (several years ago) my kids would play these elaborate "story games" in which the absolutely surreal, impractical, wacky imaginative was incorporated fluidly and magically along with elements of mundane, pragmatic reality.
 The absurd was as possible and likely as breakfast!
 But think about it -- how real that experience must be for children; our reality is magical!
 Several years ago I bought an inexpensive digital camera for Sara that had an awesome macro function.
 I'd never ventured to the expense of a macro lens for my Canon SLR, so while I'd admired macro shots I hadn't personally encountered my world that way.
 With Sara's camera, she and I joyously explored our yard.
 Suddenly I was seeing the world as a child again, full of inexpressible magic and wonder -- our world, the world we had experienced with our unexpanded, unassisted 5 senses, became, before our eyes, as amazing and magnificently magnified in possibility as it is to a young child.

-Now, Ryan doesn't consider himself a "good writer," generally deferring to Sara when they make movies and such.
+Now, my son doesn't consider himself a "good writer," generally deferring to Sara when they make movies and such.
 But the story he has been writing for his creative writing homework these last several weeks has been a pinnacle of minimalist absurdity that is funny and delightful and utterly insightful.
 It is as informed with acute perceptions about how things work (in the physical and social world) as it is not a bit bound by our conformed "reality."
-It earned him 105/100, a grade that is as absurdly full of wonder and surprising juxtapositions as Ryan's writing.
+It earned him 105/100, a grade that is as absurdly full of wonder and surprising juxtapositions as his writing.
 It was, I think, as much a test of the caliber of his teacher as it was an expression of the undamped imaginative genius of a child.
 The ability to suspend the mediation of our rational mind is a gift -- one that too many of us lose.

 In The Wheel, the child asks "why don't storks nest in Shora?"
 Adults too often dismiss with a put-down in the form of a question: "so what?"
 It is a tactic that discourages, that controls outcomes by avoiding the vulnerability of uncertainty by putting the champion of a tentative possibility on the defensive.